Osteopaths, physiotherapists, chiropractors

 Osteopathic treatment is very individualised and may be varied.
 Often, osteopaths will treat you with a range of techniques, including manual therapy, massage, stretching, mobilisation, manipulation, dry needling and exercise prescription.
 Osteopathy is a very hands-on profession.

-By focusing on the whole person, an osteopath may treat many parts of your body, not just the part that feels sore.
+By focusing on the whole person, an osteopath will treat many parts of your body, not just the part that feels sore.
 For example, if you go to an osteopath with a sore back, your osteo will often treat the neck, shoulders, back and legs because everything is connected and all of these areas can influence and impact your back pain.